Yanpei-Wang/demo/sequenceDiagram/user_access_dashboard.md

         FE->>User: Render "Registration Status" / "Pending" State else User is Matched
-        Note right of BE: Search mentor_id or mentee_id based on the mrp.participant_role BE->>DB: "SELECT * FROM mentorship_pairs mp WHERE mp.round_id=:roundId AND mp.mentor_id=:userId AND mp.status = 'active'"
+        Note right of BE: Search mentor_id or mentee_id based on the mrp.participant_role BE->>DB: "SELECT mp.pair_id, mp.mentee_id FROM mentorship_pairs mp WHERE mp.round_id=:roundId AND mp.mentor_id=:userId AND mp.status = 'active'"
-        DB-->BE: List of mentorship pair records for the authenticated user

-        par Search meeting data
+        DB-->BE: [("1245","123"),("1246","145")]
+        BE->>DB: "SELECT u.id, u.first_name, u.last_name, u.preferred_name FROM user u WHERE u.id IN :menteeIds"
+        DB-->BE: [(123, Alice, Smith, Lili), (145, ...)]

+        BE->>BE: Build the response data
+        BE-->FE: 200 OK + Participation resource
+    end

+    %% Step 4: Mentorship Participation Data (Dependent on Pair ID) Note right of FE: Load Meeitng List
+    FE->>BE: GET /api/mentorship/pairs/{pairId}/meetings/me
+    BE->>DB: "SELECT mp.meeting_log FROM mentorship_pairs mp WHERE mp.pairId=:pairId"
+    DB-->>BE: "[{...},{...}]"
-            BE->>BE: Parse the mentorship_pairs.meeting_log field as a list[dict].
+    BE->>BE: Parse the meeting_log field as a list[dict].
 For each dictionary object, check the value of isCompleted. alt isCompleted == true
         BE->>DB: Query Redis for the value corresponding to the googleEventId, using the key format event:{googleEventId}:user:{userId/ldap}:attendance.
         DB-->BE: Return real start and end time. else
         BE->>BE: Directly use the startDateTime and endDateTime fields from the dictionary. end
-        and Search partners name
-            BE->>DB: "SELECT u.id, u.first_name, u.last_name, u.preferred_name FROM user u WHERE u.id IN :menteeIds"
-            DB-->BE: [(123, Alice, Smith, Lili), (145, ...)]
-        end

     BE->>BE: Build the response data
-            BE-->FE: 200 OK + Participation resources
+    BE-->FE: 200 OK + Meeting resources list
-            FE->>User: Render "Mentorship Participation" & "Meeting List" end
+    FE->>User: Render "Mentorship Participation" & "Meeting List"

-    %% Step 4: Work Activity (Dependent on Role)
+    %% Step 5: Work Activity (Dependent on Role)
     Note right of FE: Conditional Load for Internal Staff opt If Roles include "circlecat_employee", "circlecat_intern", "circlecat_volunteer" FE->>BE: GET /api/summaries/me